Research and Scholarly Activity

 - The Rothman Center for Pediatric Neuropsychiatry conducts research on a wide range of neuropsychiatric conditions including pediatric autoimmune neuropsychiatric disorders, Tourette’s disorder, obsessive compulsive disorder, tics, autism, and medical and behavioral treatments for these conditions.

 In addition, The University of South Florida Clinical Trials Matching Service offers patients, caregivers and healthcare professionals a matching service for clinical studies at USF and other research affiliates across the Tampa Bay region.
-Click here to access the site and to locate ongoing pediatric clinical trials.

 Basic Science Research